PCDS Curriculum

 Annual Benefit

-Family Visiting Day (except for Toddlers, and no siblings, please) Spring Break begins after dismissal
+Family Visiting Day except Toddler Classes (no siblings, please) Spring Break begins after dismissal

 Teachers return after Spring Break